 - Custom, which provides a high degree of control and a good aesthetic result

-- Economy, which provide the minimum degree of control – laminate casework would normally come under this grade.
+- Economy, which provides the minimum degree of control – laminate casework would normally come under this grade.

 Testing Architectural Casework Surface Finishes

 It’s important to conduct tests on the finishes before the installation.
 For example, you may want to test how a kitchen surface finish may react to mustard or ketchup being spilled on it.

 Testing is crucial because the chemical and stain resistance of different finishes can be affected by concentration, time, temperature, humidity, and housekeeping, amongst other things.
 It is recommended and we would advise that actual samples are tested in a similar environment with those agents.
 The QCP inspection process will also cover the testing of some finishes.

 To give an example, one of our QCP inspectors was checking surface finish for a client when they came across a seemingly inexplicable discoloration on a casework surface.
 After talking with the client, they realized that a speaker with neoprene feet had been placed on the surface, and the neoprene had reacted with the surface finish.
 This is a good example of why testing surface requirements with different elements is so important.